 To output an eps file from the vectorizer you would run the ‘Action : Generate EPS ; with Vectorizer’ menu.

 EPS files can also be generated from a Paint Action Sequence (PASeq).
 Both Vectorizer and Paint Synthesizer action steps can generate eps vectors in a PASeq.

-There are 3 different Editor control panels for configuring vectorizer presets.
+There are 4 different Editor control panels for configuring vectorizer presets.

 Generation Control Panel

 The Generation control panel parameters determine the source, cleanup filtering, and technique options for the vectorization process.